from sklearn.model_selection import cross_val_score

 0, 1, 0, 0, 1, 0, 1, 0, 0, 0, 0, 0, 1, 1, 1, 1, 1, 0, 1, 0, 0, 1])

-, with the best set of parameters, was automatically refit to the entire dataset.
-You always train your model on the entire dataset, meaning all samples for which you know the target value, before using it to make predictions on new data, otherwise you’re throwing away valuable training data.
+I want to emphasize that this Pipeline, with the best set of parameters, was automatically refit to the entire dataset.
+You always train your model on the entire dataset, meaning all samples for which you know the target value, before using it to make predictions on new data.
+Otherwise, you would be throwing away valuable training data.

 with open('pipe.pickle', 'wb') as f: